ConvLab/ConvLab-2/README.md

     - Create your own Dockerfile with the name dev.dockerfile
 3. Zip the system and submit.

+Notice: the simulator for evaluation will not be exactly same as `tests/test_end2end.py` in ConvLab-2.
+We will release the simulator soon.

 #### Multi-domain Cross-lingual Dialog State Tracking Task
-1. Extend ConvLab-2 with your code, and submit up to 5 results.
-In the main directory, please create a directory called `multiwoz-dst` or `crosswoz-dst` or both, based on your selected task(s), and include your prediction results with the name `submission[1-5]`.
+1. Extend ConvLab-2 with your code, and submit up to 5 results and models.
+In the main directory, please create a directory called `multiwoz-dst` or `crosswoz-dst` or both, based on your selected task(s), and include your prediction results (for released 250 test samples) and models (to perform evaluation on 250 hidden test samples) with the name `submission[1-5]`.
+We will use `eval_file.py` and `eval_model.py` (both are available on https://github.com/thu-coai/ConvLab-2/tree/master/convlab2/dst/dstc9) to evaluate the results and models.
 2. Zip them and submit.

+Notice: the final score will be the average of performance on the released data and the hidden data.

 **If you are participating in both tasks, you can submit one zip file with both tasks' results.**